szczyglis-dev/py-gpt/docs/source/configuration.rst

 Options
 ^^^^^^^

 * ``Display full agent output in chat view``: Controls whether the complete output from legacy agent modes is rendered in the chat view.
-This setting is kept for older agent implementations and does not control the Chat with Agents tool-chain display.
+This setting is kept for older agent implementations and does not control the Agents tool-chain display.
 Default: True.

 * ``Display a tray notification when the goal is achieved.``: Shows a system tray notification when a legacy agent finishes or achieves its goal.
-This setting does not control Chat with Agents workflow status or tool-chain rendering.
+This setting does not control Agents workflow status or tool-chain rendering.
 Default: False.

 Accessibility
 ~~~~~~~~~~~~~